mxagar/mlops_udacity/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md

 In this exercise, the artifacts from the previous exercise 6 are downloaded: the pre-processed dataset split in train and test subsets; then, a pipeline is defined and trained.

 The exercise is based on the previous exercises 10 and 11.
 The new part here is that in `random_forest/run.py` we have a function that packs the pipeline and uploads it as an artifact to W&B: `export_model()`.
+The exported pipeline is a serialized version, which is supported by many other tools.

 The exercise/example is very interesting and could be used as a boilerplate.